merely-useful/py-rse/index.md

 We can host the documentation for our project in several ways.
 As mentioned above,
-A very common option for Python projects is [Read The Docs][readthedocs], a community-supported site that hosts software documentation free of charge.
+A very common option for Python projects is [Read The Docs][readthedocs],\index{Read The Docs (for Python documentation)}
+a community-supported site that hosts software documentation free of charge.

-Just as continuous integration systems automatically re-test things (Section \@ref(testing-ci)), Read The Docs integrates with GitHub so that documentation is automatically re-built every time updates are pushed to the project's GitHub repository.
+Just as continuous integration systems automatically re-test things (Section \@ref(testing-ci)), Read The Docs integrates with GitHub so that documentation is automatically re-built every time updates are pushed to the project's GitHub repository.\index{continuous integration!for documentation}
 If we register for Read The Docs with our GitHub account, we can import a project from our GitHub repository.
 Read The Docs will then build the documentation using `make html` and host the resulting files.

-> FIXME: there was a note saying "We may need to add the line `master_doc = 'index'`
-> to `docs/conf.py` if it isn't already there."
-> This needs to be expanded.

 For this to work,
 all of the source files